samyuktha-ramesh/Personal-Finance-Tool/README.md

 Type `dotnet run` to start the program.

 ### Commands
-`[date] [amount] [source]` : to enter a transaction.
+`[date] [amount] [category]` : to enter a transaction.
 For example: 50 indicates an income and -50 indicates an expense.
 Not Entering a year defaults it to the current year.<br />
 `balance` : to check current balance.<br />
 `view [month]` : to view all transactions.
 Passing with no filters will show all transactions.<br />
 `delete [date] [amount] [category]` : to delete transaction.<br />